DrSAR/Graduate2017/README.md

 * Scholarships/awards (CV)
 * Duration of previous studies (academic background, CV, institution transcripts and special circumstances)

-## Research potential, as demonstrated by the candidates research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, and any anticipated outcomes  (0 to 4 points).
+## Research potential, as demonstrated by the candidate's research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, and any anticipated outcomes  (0 to 4 points).

 Supporting evidence to be evaluated for this criterion: